Gubaer/josm-scripting-plugin/docs/v1/network-api.md

 The class <a data-js-object="class:Api">Api</a> provides several methods to download data using the <a href="http://wiki.openstreetmap.org/wiki/API_v0.6">OSM API</a>.

-Here's a sample scripts which downloads a bounding box:
+Here's a sample scripts which downloads data in a bounding box:

 ```js
 var api = require("josm/api").Api;